robo-jordo/quadruped_ml_gait/README.md

 # Rupert learns to walk

 This project aims to use machine learning to train a quadrupedal robot to walk.
 The machine learning is done in simulation using ROS and gazebo.
 Once the gait is learned it is implemented on a physical 3D printed quadruped that is actuated using hobby servo motors.
-The model I used can be found on thingiverse. ............

-This project focused on an implemnetation of evolutionary algorithms in order to have a robot learn a gait.
+This project focused on an implementation of evolutionary algorithms in order to have a robot learn a gait.
 However the underlying framework that has been set up to acheive this can be used for many other applications in machine learning that uses simulation.

+More information about the algorithm used can be found on my [portfolio](https://robo-jordo.github.io/portfolio/)

 ## Motivation
 This project was developed by me as a winter project credit while completing a Master's in Robotics at Northwestern University.